njhurst02/iADD-Mesa-Binary-Package/README.md

 ```
 plot_Abundances(fps, threshold, PM):
 ```
-If an element is below the given treshold value, it is removed from the plot.
+If an element is below the given threshold value, it is removed from the plot.
 0.001 is typically very reasonable.
 Must be given as an int.

 ```
 plot_Kippenhahn(PM):